Read More >

 “What am I to do with these people?
 They are almost ready to stone me.”Ex.
 17:4

 By now God has performed signs and wonders on the people’s behalf, taken them out of Egypt, divided the sea for them, given them water from a rock and manna from heaven, and still they do not cohere as a nation.
-They are a group of individuals, unwilling or unable to take responsibility, to act collectively rather than complain.
+They are a group of individuals, unwilling or unable to take responsibility, to act collectively.
+Their first response is always to complain.

 And now God does the single greatest act in history.
 He appears in a revelation at Mount Sinai, the only time in history that God has appeared to an entire people, and the people tremble.
 There never was anything like it before; there never will be again.

-Moses does.
+Moses does so.
 And the people respond.
 They respond so generously that Moses is told, “The people are bringing more than enough for doing the work the Lord commanded to be done” (Ex.
-36:5), and Moses has to say, “Stop.”
+36:5), and Moses has to ask them to stop giving.